Governing framework

 North Carolina HOA rules and regulations come from three layers: (1) North Carolina Planned Community Act (Chapter 47F) as the state baseline, (2) city and county ordinances (zoning, noise, short-term rentals, building permits), and (3) your association's recorded CC&Rs, bylaws, resolutions, and architectural guidelines.
 Boards enforce layer 3 on private lots; municipalities enforce layer 2 on public code.
 Publishing a searchable rules directory helps owners tell the three apart.

 The state statute applies statewide, but local rules differ.
-Zoning, noise ordinances, short-term-rental licensing, fence and setback standards, and the county recorder's office vary between Apex, Asheville, and other NC cities.
+Zoning, noise ordinances, short-term-rental licensing, fence and setback standards, and the county recorder's office vary between Cary, Charlotte, and other NC cities.
 Use the city guide for your community to see where municipal code ends and your recorded covenants begin.

 Don't see your city yet?